Blady-Com/gnoga/docs/coding_guidelines.md

 $ make gnoga
 ```

-Before label set, tests, demos and tutos shall compile in debug mode and should execute without exceptions on at least one platform.
+Before label set, tests, demos and tutorials shall compile in debug mode and should execute without exceptions on at least one platform.

 Example: